cfinke/Baluster-Hardware/README.md

 ![The installed baluster shoe.](images/baluster-shoe.jpeg)

+To install the balusters, you fit the bottom socket into place, slide the shoe onto the bottom of the baluster, and place the top socket on top of the baluster.
+Angle the baluster, and insert the top into the underside of the railing.
+Continue pushing up while you position the bottom of the baluster over the bottom socket, and then push the bottom of the baluster down into the socket.
+Once it's seated, slide the top socket up into the hole, securing everything in place.
+For this to work, each baluster should be cut to 5/8" longer than the opening between the bottom stair tread and the underside of the railing.

 ![The installed balusters](images/installed-balusters.jpeg)

 Now, the new balusters are completely installed without any modification to the stairway, and they're completely removable without any tools.
 The best of both worlds!